-Neurosurgery is a smaller residency specialty, with only 225 positions offered in 110 programs.
-In the 2018 match, 240 US seniors applied and 203 matched.
+Neurosurgery is a smaller residency specialty, with only 232 positions offered in 112 programs.
+In the 2019 match, 265 US seniors applied and 213 matched.
 Neurosurgeons aren’t just brain surgeons, they are medical specialists who diagnose and treat disorders of the entire nervous system – brain, spinal cord, skull and the spine.
 While neurosurgeons do operate on the brain, they actually spend nearly 70 percent of their time helping patients with spine and peripheral nerve problems, providing surgical and nonsurgical care.
-Here are some of the best medical schools for neurosurgery, based on 2018 matches into neurological surgery residency positions.
+Here are notable medical schools for neurosurgery, based on 2019 matches into neurological surgery residency positions.

 [RELATED: Browse MCAT Class and Test Options by State ]

-The Neurosurgical Service at Boston Children’s Hospital, Brigham and Women’s Hospital and Harvard Medical School offer a clerkship in neurosurgery for third and fourth year medical students.
+The Neurosurgical Service at Boston Children’s Hospital, Brigham and Women’s Hospital and Harvard Medical School offer a clerkship in neurosurgery for third and fourth-year medical students.
 Accepted students into the four week rotation spend time learning about several Pediatric, Spine, Tumor, and Cerebrovascular services.
 They assist in surgeries and participate in weekly conferences.
 Harvard Medical School, located in Boston’s medical research hub, is surprisingly small.
-With a class size of 165, the MD program is highly competitive, with a median matriculant GPA of 3.92 and a median MCAT score of 519.
-In 2018, 3 Harvard Medical School students matched into neurological surgery residency programs.
+With a class size of 165, the MD program is highly competitive, with a median matriculant GPA of 3.9 and a median MCAT score of 519.
+In 2019, 8 Harvard Medical School students matched into neurological surgery residency programs.

 The Department of Neurological Surgery offers elective third-year clerkships and fourth-year subinternships to undergraduate medical students at the Feinberg School of Medicine.
 Feinberg students who are interested in getting a deeper look into neurosurgery are invited to rotate with their team for two weeks during the third year of medical school.
 One week is spent with the cranial team and one week with the spine team.
 Selective students are expected to round with the residents in the morning, attend cases in the operating room throughout the day and attend resident and student teaching conferences as they occur throughout the two weeks.
 Medical students who are planning to pursue careers in neurological surgery are invited to rotate with our team for four weeks during the fourth year of medical school.
-In 2018, 3 Feinberg seniors matched into neurological surgery residencies.
-The Chicago-based medical school admits a class of 161, with a median GPA of 3.91 and a median MCAT score of 520.
+In 2019, 1 Feinberg senior matched into a neurological surgery residency.
+The Chicago-based medical school admits a class of about 160—the entering class in 2019 had a median GPA of 3.91 and a median MCAT score of 520.

-The University of Pittsburgh School of Medicine class of 2022 received close to 6,800 applications for its entering class of 162, with a median MCAT score of 516 and a mean GPA of 3.78.
-In the 2018 residency match, 3 UPSOM students went into neurosurgery residencies.
+The University of Pittsburgh School of Medicine class of 2023 received over 6,800 applications for its entering class of 162, with a median MCAT score of 517 and a mean GPA of 3.75.
+In the 2019 residency match, 1 UPSOM student went into a neurosurgery residency.
 During their surgery core clerkship, third-year medical students may elect to take a two-week introductory subspecialty experience in neurosurgery.
 Selective fourth-year medical students at the University of Pittsburgh may elect to take a four-week clinical subinternship on the neurosurgery services at UPMC, during which they participate in all phases of the training program as well as in supervised patient care services.
 Typically each four-week rotation includes experience on cranial, spinal, and pediatric neurosurgery.

-Offered to senior medical students interested in pursuing neurosurgical residency training to become a neurosurgeon, the Neurosurgery Subinternship provides an invaluable experience in understanding the great privilege and demands of being a neurosurgeon.
+Offered to Yale senior medical students interested in pursuing neurosurgical residency training to become a neurosurgeon, the Neurosurgery Subinternship provides an invaluable experience in understanding the great privilege and demands of being a neurosurgeon.
 The Yale Neurosurgery Sub-Internship is required for all Yale medical students who want to match in any Neurosurgery Residency Program.
 It allows medical students to vastly extend their breadth of knowledge of neurological diseases and how they are managed both surgically and non-surgically.
-Four Yale seniors matched into neurological surgery residencies in 2018.
-It is one of the toughest schools to be admitted to, with a median MCAT score of 521 and GPA of 3.88.
+Three Yale seniors matched into neurological surgery residencies in 2019.